 Where to Save My Files

-Note: DO NOT leave your work on the local hard drive of the VCL environments.
+Note: DO NOT leave your work on the local hard drive of on-prem VCL environments.
 After the reservations have ended, the machines are reloaded with another image which destroys any data left on the drive.

 1) Google Drive

-The Google Drive File Stream client is installed in most of the WVD resources.
+The Google Drive File Stream client is installed in most of the AVD resources.
 Double click on the Drive File Stream icon on the desktop to map your Google Drive space as the G: drive.
 Alternatively, using Google Drive from a web browser is also an option.

 2) NCSU B: Drive